George Austin Morrison

-George Austin Morrison (November 30, 1832 – February 26, 1916) was a Scottish-American merchant, banker and industrialist.
+George Austin Morrison (November 30, 1832 – February 26, 1916) was an American merchant, banker and industrialist.

 Early life

 Morrison was born on November 30, 1832, at Mondynes in the parish of Fordoun, Aberdeenshire, Scotland.
 He was a son of Alexander Morrison and Christian (née Lyall) Morrison, a relative of the Lyalls, Austins and Burns, all "old and well-established Aberdeenshire families".

 Morrison first attended the parish school at Fourdon, then Aberdeen Grammar School, before being sent to reside with his maternal uncle, George Lyall, at age sixteen.
 Lyall was a general merchant in Aberdeen with a branch of his business at Montego Bay in Jamaica.

 Career

 After learning the merchant business in the house of his uncle, he left his uncles home, 99 Union Street, Aberdeen, and went to London in 1852 and joined George Moore's firm, Groucock, Copestake, Moore & Co., one of the leading mercantile houses, which was located in Bow Yard, London.
-Morrison stayed with the firm until 1856 when he moved to New York City to become the head of the one of the departments in Cochran & Company, a wholesale dry gods house, led by Thomas Cochrane.
+Morrison stayed with the firm until 1856 when he moved to New York City to become the head of one of the departments in Cochran & Company, a wholesale dry gods house, led by Thomas Cochrane.

 In New York, he was the European buyer for the firm, crossing the Atlantic Ocean twice a year (over 110 times), and was admitted as a partner in 1865.
 In 1869, when the firm was reorganized as Cochrane, McLean & Co., he left and started his own firm with John Herriman, known as Morrison, Herriman & Co.
 George was involved in the new house, which was a wholesale dry goods business including lace, linen and white goods, for twenty years until it was dissolved in 1889.

 After his retirement from the merchant business, he became involved with the banking, industrial and railroad businesses.
 He served as a director of the Third National Bank and the Northern Pacific Railroad.
 In 1895, he became president, and later chairman of the board of directors, of The American Cotton Oil Company (a predecessor company to Bestfoods, now part of Unilever), which was one of the original 12 industrials comprising the Dow Jones Industrial Average in 1896.
-He retired from the company in 1911 but remained a member of the Executive Committee in an advisory capacity until his death in 1916.
+He retired from the company in 1911 but remained a member of the executive committee in an advisory capacity until his death in 1916.
 After his death, Clarence M. Woolley, president of the American Radiator Co., was elected to succeed Morrison as a director of the American Cotton Oil Co.